-Know that karma, action is brahmadbhavam has Brahma and the Veda as its origin and further Brahma that is aksara–samudbhavam, has aksara, the Immutable, Brahman, the Supreme Self as its source.
-Since the Veda has its origin in aksara, the Immutable Supreme Self, it becomes the revealer of everything and all-pervading, sarva–gatam.
+Know that karma has Brahma and the Veda as its origin and further Brahma that is (aksara–samudbhavam), has aksara, the Immutable Brahman who is the Supreme Self as its source.
+Since the Veda has its origin in the Immutable Supreme Self, it becomes the revealer of everything and all-pervading.
 Even though all-pervading, the Veda is eternal and immortal based on sacrifice because the injunctions about sacrifices predominate in it.

 O Pārtha, he lives in vain, who, though competent for action and executing the ordained and customary duties, does not follow here, the wheel of the world that is set in motion and whose life is sinful and who indulges in the senses and who only wants to enjoy the objects through the senses.

-Therefore, remaining unattached, always perform the obligatory, customary and ordained duties for by performing one’s duty karma without attachment doing the assigned work as dedication to God, the person attains the Supreme or the Highest Liberation.
+Therefore, remaining unattached, always perform the obligatory, customary and ordained duties, for by performing one’s duty without attachment (doing the assigned work as dedication to God), the person attains the Supreme or the Highest Liberation.

-For in the olden days, Janaka and other learned beings, strove to attain samsiddhim, Liberation, through action itself.
+For in the olden days, Janaka and other learned beings, strove to attain Liberation through action itself.
 You should perform your ordained and assigned duties keeping also in view, the prevention of mankind from going astray and failing to do their assigned work and duties.

 Whatever action a superior person or a leader does, another person follows him and does that very action.
 Further, whatever the superior person upholds as authority, an ordinary person follows that very thing.